 Giacamo was born in the town of Pavia, Italy (about an hour drive south of Milan) – his original home is still standing.
 During a trip to Italy, Katie visited the piazza and saw the outside of Giacamo’s original home.
 After studying viticulture at the University of Pavia, eventually he immigrated to the United States in 1857 sailing into the San Francisco Bay on the S.S.
 Golden Gate (which later sunk off the coast near Manzanillo, Mexico in 1862 in which approximately 200 lives were lost).
 Giacamo no doubt had a visceral reaction to this once he heard the news, only 5 years after his own voyage.

-He spent several years in San Francisco where he operated a vinegar factory.
-He soon moved up to Hornitos in Mariposa County, home at that time of a number of Italian immigrants including at one point Domingo Ghirardelli, founder of Ghiradelli Chocolate in San Francisco and namesake for Ghiradelli Square.
+Soon after he arrived in San Francisco – he founded and operated a successful vinegar factory.
+After a few years, he sold the factory and moved up to Hornitos in Mariposa County, home at that time of a number of Italian immigrants including at one point Domingo Ghirardelli, founder of Ghiradelli Chocolate in San Francisco and namesake for Ghiradelli Square.
 And this would become a pivotal move in young Giacamo’s life.
 His initial introduction to Hornitos must have been through some personal connection, perhaps a family friend who may have already been living there.

 Hornitos (note: the smoke filled skies were directly from fires in the Napa Valley)

 At its peak, Hornitos was home to more then 15,000 people and was producing some $40,000 dollars of gold daily (a huge sum of money in those days); the town was also home to the first Wells Fargo office in the county.
-Giacamo operated a grocery store in Hornitos and it was here that he met Madelena; they were married in 1860.
+Giacamo operated a grocery store in Hornitos and it was here that he met Madelena (whose own heritage is from the tiny Zoagli along the Italian Mediterranean coastline); they were married in 1860.
 Today Hornitos is essentially a ghost town although people still live in town and in the immediate vicinity.
 A number of buildings are remarkably well preserved from the 1850s and 1860s – the town has two cemeteries – one at St. Catherine’s Catholic Church and a smaller more hidden one near the fire station on the north side of town.
 One of the town’s most memorable events is the All Souls’ Day candlelit procession every November 2nd – which winds its way up to St. Catherine’s Catholic Church (and all the surrounding grave sites are lit by the flickering candle lights including several of Katie’s relatives).